-1. Members of an Aggregate Group with Different Taxable Years with respect to a specific taxpayer when other members of its aggregate group have different taxable years.
-See proposed §1.59A-2(e)(3)(vii).
+1. Members of an Aggregate Group With Different Taxable Years

+The proposed regulations provide rules for determining whether the gross receipts test and base erosion percentage test are satisfied for purposes of section 59A with respect to a specific taxpayer when other members of its aggregate group have different taxable years.
+See proposed § 1.59A-2(e)(3)(vii).
 In general, the proposed regulations provide that, for purposes of section 59A only, each taxpayer determines its gross receipts and base erosion percentage by reference to its own taxable year, taking into account the results of other members of its aggregate group during that taxable year.
-In other words, the gross receipts, base erosion tax benefits, and deductions of the aggregate group for a taxable year are determined by reference to the taxpayer's own taxable year, without regard to the taxable year of the other member.
+In other words, the gross receipts, base erosion tax benefits, and deductions of the aggregate group for a taxable year are determined by reference to the taxpaver's own taxable year, without regard to the taxable year of the other member.
 This rule applies regardless of whether the taxable year of the member begins before January 1, 2018; as a result, a taxpayer includes gross receipts, base erosion tax benefits, and deductions of the member even if that member is not subject to section 59A for that taxable year.
 The proposed regulations adopted this approach to reduce compliance burden through providing certainty for taxpayers and avoid the complexity of a rule that identifies a single taxable year for an aggregate group for purposes of section 59A that may differ from a particular member of the aggregate group's taxable year.
 As a result, under the proposed regulations, two related taxpayers with different taxable years may compute their respective gross receipts and base erosion percentages for purposes of section 59A by reference to different periods, even though each taxpayer calculates these amounts on an aggregate group basis that takes into account other members of the controlled group.
 The preamble to the proposed regulations explains that taxpayers may use a reasonable method to determine the gross receipts and base erosion percentage information with regard to the taxable year of the taxpayer when members of the aggregate group of the taxpayer have a different taxable year.
 REG-104259-18, 83 FR 65956, 65959 (December 21, 2018).